China marks 10th anniversary of devastating earthquake - Journal du Cameroun

 Even now campaigners and parents are seeking answers on how the quake destroyed so many schools when it struck during afternoon classes.

-The earthquake may have been one of the most pivotal events in China’s recent history.

-It inspired a generation of journalists and activists, catapulting artist Ai Weiwei — who organised a probe into the school collapses — to fame.
+The disaster inspired a generation of journalists and activists, catapulting artist Ai Weiwei — who organised a probe into the school collapses — to a new level of international fame.

 Huge donations to relief funds at the time popularised the idea of private giving, inspiring the creation of a host of new charitable organisations.